muazsh/Mockingbird/README.md

 -	Hiding any non-virtual method (const and overloaded).
 -	Counting the number of calls of mocked/hidden methods.
 -	Supporting spying the original method.
 -	Class template mock.

+**Setup**:

+-	Just copy the ~140 LoC `Mockingbird.hpp` into your code and include it to start mocking your classes.

 **Limitations**:
--	Mocked class must have a default constructor.

-Here are two examples:
+-	When injecting lambdas as a method substitute, that lambda is not allowed to have a capture.

+**Usage**:
 - **Simple example**:

 Assume having the following legacy code and `Foo` class needs to be mocked: